ihassin/Tail/README.md

 Tail is a real-time file monitor and viewer, is a Windows port of the UNIX 'tail -f' command.

 Tail can display the last part of a large file quickly without loading the entire file.
 And it can be used to view the end of a growing file.
-Tail a file viewer only, it makes no changes to file.
+Tail is a file viewer only, it makes no changes to file.

 TailUI is the GUI program of Tail.